ydahal1/ydahal1/ReadMe.md

-Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+What do prisoners use to call each other?
+Cell phones.

 [
-Fri Feb  6 00:35:49 UTC 2026
+Sat Feb  7 00:36:00 UTC 2026
  ]